TormStorm/jagex-launcher-linux/README.md

 Icon=/home/torm/JagexLauncher/JagexLauncher.webp
 ```

-If you want to run the default runescape client you can simply download it from the Jagex Launcher and run it.
-If you also want to be able to run RuneLite keep reading.
+If you only want to run the default runescape client you can simply download it from the Jagex Launcher and run it, but if you also want to be able to run RuneLite keep reading.

 ## RuneLite in the Jagex Launcher